 Making the decision to run a marathon is a huge physical, mental, and time commitment.
 As race day approaches, you will find yourself spending more of your “free time” hitting the pavement than relaxing.
 Many marathoners will tell you that once you’ve crossed that first finish line, there is really no turning back.
-Marathon running is addictive and has a sub-culture all of its own.

 So what exactly goes into training for a marathon?
 In short, a lot.
 Training for a marathon can be an all-consuming experience but one that is healthy, challenging and satisfying.
 If you are training for your first marathon, you probably have a lot of questions about the best way to reach your end goal.
 Take a look at some of the most common questions and answers surrounding marathon training.